Cobbleworks/Area-Rewind-Plugin/README.md

     - `menus/`: Specific menu implementations for different features
   - Description: Comprehensive graphical interface system providing intuitive access to all plugin features.
 The new system includes a main menu, area management with creation wizards, advanced backup management, permission interfaces, and administrative tools.
 All functionality is accessible through easy-to-navigate menus with visual feedback and confirmation dialogs.

-- **Legacy GUI (Backwards Compatibility):**
+- **GUI Manager (Integration Layer):**

   - Location: `src/main/java/arearewind/managers/GUIManager.java`
-  - Description: Original GUI implementation maintained for backwards compatibility.
-Now integrates with the enhanced GUI system while preserving existing functionality.
+  - Description: Clean integration layer that delegates to the enhanced GUI system while maintaining backwards compatibility.
+All legacy GUI code has been removed in favor of the modern, modular approach.

 - **Core Functionality:**